bxdoan/bxdoan/README.md

 <div align="center">

-> You can fly even higher
+> If you don’t share someone’s pain, you can never understand them.

-> — Tobio Kageyama —
+> — Nagato —

 </div>